 Water Can be Your Biggest Enemy

 - Many RVers drain their fresh water tanks completely and go sans water for the season.
 That means bringing bottled water for brushing your teeth and doing the dishes.

 - The bay that holds your tanks must always be kept above freezing.
 Mini space heaters are inexpensive and use very little amperage.
 Buy one and stick it in the bay.

-- Use antifreeze in your plumbing and gray/black tanks.
+- Use RV antifreeze in your plumbing and gray/black tanks.
 You can do this by flushing antifreeze down the toilets and pouring it in your drains.
 That said, you do not want to introduce RV antifreeze to your freshwater tank or water heater!